Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions

 Lastly, as we prove in Appendix~\ref{sec:proof_equivariance}, to predict energies invariant to rotations and reflections the wave function needs to be equivariant.
 We accomplish this by constructing an equivariant coordinate system $\mE=[\axis_1, \axis_2, \axis_3]$ based on the principle component analysis (PCA).

 Together, these components form \model{}, whose architecture is shown in Figure~\ref{fig:architecture}.
-Since sampling and energy computations only need the WFModel, we only need a single forward pass of the MetaGNN for each geometry during evaluation.
+Since sampling and energy computations only need the WFModel, a single forward pass of the MetaGNN is sufficient for each geometry during evaluation.
 Furthermore, its end-to-end differentiability facilitates optimization, see Section~\ref{sec:optimization}, and we may benefit from better generalization thanks to our equivariant wave function~\citep{elesedyProvablyStrictGeneralisation2021,kondorGeneralizationEquivarianceConvolution2018}.

 \textbf{Notation.} We use bold lower-case letters $\vh$ for vectors, bold upper-case $\mW$ letters for matrices, $\overrightarrow{\text{arrows}}$ to indicate vectors in 3D, $\evec_i$ to denote electron coordinates, $\nvec_m,Z_m$ for nuclei coordinates and charge, respectively. $[\circ,\circ]$ and $[\circ]_{i=1}^N$ denote vector concatenations.